Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-01-25-JavaScript_DOM Manipulation.markdown

 const divs = document.querySelectorAll(`div`);
 ```

-- querySelectorAll() - to get a collection of DOM elements &rarr; Need to convert a a collection of DOM elements to as arrays
+- querySelectorAll() - to get a collection of DOM elements &rarr; Need to convert a collection of DOM elements to as an array

 ```javascript
 const headers = Array.from(document.querySelectorAll(`p`));